Exactly When Is The Best Time To Take Probiotics So They Actually Work?

 In an effort to take better care of your well-being, you may be considering adding a daily dose of healthy gut bacteria (aka probiotics) to your routine.*

 If so, you've likely heard these beneficial bacteria have a number of research-backed benefits, like supporting digestion and promoting gut health.*

-But now that you're taking one, you may find yourself wondering, what's the best time to take a probiotic?
-You've heard that fat-soluble vitamins are better absorbed when you take them with food, but does the same hold true for probiotic bacteria?
+In order to maximize all these benefits, you may find yourself wondering: What's the best time to take a probiotic?
+You've heard that fat-soluble vitamins are absorbed better when you take them with food or some healthy fats, but does the same hold true for probiotic bacteria?

-Yes, timing does matter, but it's only one piece in the overall puzzle of making sure probiotics are able to do their job well.
-Let us explain.
+Timing does matter, but it's only one piece in the overall puzzle of making sure probiotics are able to do their job well.

 "With probiotics, it's all about survival," Vincent Pedre, M.D., gut health specialist and medical director of Pedre Integrative Health, told mbg.
 "These delicate microorganisms must survive several obstacles: the manufacturing process, shelf life, and (once you take them) the acid in your stomach environment to reach your intestines, where they do their job."